China's PLA carrying out devpt work in Tibet; India ready for any eventuality: CDS Rawat | Law-Order

 China's PLA carrying out devpt work in Tibet; India ready for any eventuality: CDS Rawat

 Chief of Defence Staff (CDS) General Bipin Rawat stated on Monday that the People's Liberation Army (PLA) is carrying out development activities in Tibet Autonomous Region of China, amid the Sino-Indian standoff at Ladakh.
-He also said that Indian forces are well-equipped to deal with any eventuality, and similar activities are being undertaken in the country.
+He also underlined that Indian forces are well- equipped to deal with any eventuality, and similar activities are being undertaken in the country.

 ''We are locked in a stand-off in Ladakh.
 There is some development activity which has been going on in Tibet Autonomous Region of China.
 Every nation will continue to make preparations to boost its security based on its strategic interests. ''I don't think there should be much concern in that because we, on our side, are also carrying out similar activities,'' Rawat told reporters after the launch of indigenously built state-of-the-art stealth frigate 'Himgiri' at Defence PSU Garden Reach Shipbuilders and Engineers here.